 7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

-The Board has a process for evaluation of its own performance, that of its committees and individual Directors, including the Chairman.
-In previous years, this evaluation has been based on a performance evaluation questionnaire completed by each Director.
-Additionally, annual appraisals of the Executive Directors have taken place, most recently in February 2018.
+The Board has implemented a structured and rigorous process for the evaluation of its own performance, that of its committees and individual Directors, including the Chairman.
+Additionally, annual appraisals of the Executive Directors have taken place, most recently in March 2019.
 The appraisal of the Chief Executive Officer is performed by the Chairman and the appraisal of the other Executive Directors is performed by the Chief Executive Officer.